Resources to Share with Families

 - Read, Wonder, and Learn - watch children’s authors read their books aloud

 - Lunch doodles with Mo Willems: well known children’s author (who was raised in New Orleans) offered a 15-episode video series with stories and illustrations

 - YMCA 360 has free on-demand exercise classes for kids and adults

 - CATCH Health at Home is offering free evidence-based health, nutrition, and physical education materials for children from pre-k through eighth grade, including mindfulness tips

 Community Resources and Benefits

-- The Parenting Center at Children's Hospital's staff of Parent Educators is available, as usual, to the public.
+- The Parenting Center at Children's Hospital's staff of Parent Educators is available to the public.
 Parents who have questions about development and behavior - transitions/routines, eating, sleeping, challenging behavior, milestones - can call (504.896.9591) or email (firstname.lastname@example.org).
-Their Breast & Bottle infant feeding support group is reconvening virtually and they'll be offering other support groups soon!
+Their Breast & Bottle infant feeding support group is reconvening virtually and they offer other support groups too!